microsoft/qsharp/katas/content/qubit/index.md

 $$\ket{\psi} = \alpha\ket{0} + \beta\ket{1}$$

 Several ket symbols have a generally accepted use, so you will see them often.
-For example, the following kets are used to represent the states that are superpositions of the basis states:
+For example, the following kets are commonly used:

 <table>
     <tr>